Liberation route Vught

 Vught

-Air Armada above Vught
+Listening Column - Air Armada Above Vught

 In November 1941, the Germans requisitioned Villa Roucouleur.
 They established an office for the Beauftragte of Brabant, the highest German civilian administrator.
 Just before the liberation of Vught, General Kurt Student had his headquarters here.
 After